samvera-labs/allinson_flex/CONTRIBUTING.md

 ## Questions

 Questions can be sent to support@notch8.com.
-Please make sure to include "Flexible Metadata" in the subject line of your email.
+Please make sure to include "Allinson Flex" in the subject line of your email.

 # Thank You!

-Thank you for your interest in contributing to Flexible Metadata.
+Thank you for your interest in contributing to Allinson Flex.
 We appreciate you for taking the time to contribute.